On Transitions and Restoration Stories

 Help Your Clients Craft Their Transition Stories

 At the Financial Transitionist Institute, we do far more than track stages.
 We train financial advisors to help their clients craft their new stories–the stories of their transitions.
-Our process frequently invites clients to reflect and to explore how their major life event is being integrated into their stories.
+Our process frequently invites clients to reflect and explore how their major life events are being integrated into their stories.
 Furthermore, we know that mindset, relationship to stress, and whether there are past stories that are still being tightly gripped all play parts in the creation of personal narratives.
 Because of that, we train advisors to listen deeply to all of these crucial storying elements.
 Some of these elements might benefit from a gentle suggestion of revision.

 What you can do right now . . .